-Preventative surgeries such as mastectomies aren’t always fully covered by insurance, either.
-Even women with premium insurance plans can end up paying 20 percent or more of the overall cost for mastectomies and similar procedures.
+Preventive surgeries such as mastectomies aren’t always fully covered by insurance, either.
+Even women with premium insurance plans can end up paying 20% or more of the overall cost for mastectomies and similar procedures.
 Others may have expensive deductibles to meet before insurance fully covers medical costs.
 Some insurance providers may not cover any of the costs if they deem that the surgery is not a medical necessity.

 Many women turn to fertility clinics to help preserve their ability to have children when they are diagnosed with cancer or at risk for cancer.
 Fertility treatments such as freezing your eggs can be expensive whether or not you have insurance coverage.

 According to National Public Radio, harvesting eggs costs around $10,000, freezing and storing your eggs costs approximately $500 per year and IVF treatments to become pregnant when you’re ready to unfreeze your eggs can cost $5,000.
 That is a huge financial undertaking for women without insurance, and even women who have insurance plans can end up covering a percentage of those costs themselves.